 10 Classic Children’s Books by Women Authors to Read Before You Die

-By Nava Atlas | On November 8, 2017 | Updated February 27, 2023 | Comments (13)
+By Nava Atlas | On November 8, 2017 | Updated December 27, 2023 | Comments (13)

-How many of these classic children’s books by women authors did you miss reading?
-Some of the books listed here were written for all ages — Black Beauty and A Tree Grows in Brooklyn come to mind — but have been adopted by younger readers as favorites.
+Some of the books listed here were written for all ages, but have been adopted by younger readers as favorites.

 It was as enjoyable an experience for those reading it for the first time as it was for those rediscovering it, proving how timeless classics books can be.
+We also read A Tree Grows in Brooklyn.
+Though it has been beloved by generations of adolescent readers, even with its gritty passages, Betty Smith didn’t intend it as a children’s book.

 The books presented here appeal to “children of all ages” with their universal themes of love, loyalty, loss, and coming of age.
 If you missed any of them while growing up, it’s never too late to delve into them.
 And if you haven’t read them since you were young, it will be like meeting old friends once again.